andycastro/front-end-patterns/README.md

 ### front-end-patterns
 Just a help in new web projects and studies.

-# A little about Markdown markup
+# A little about Markdown

 # h1
 ## H2